jsenv/core/docs/building/readme.md

 ## buildDirectoryRelativeUrl

-`buildDirectoryRelativeUrl` parameter is a string leading to a directory where files are written.
+_buildDirectoryRelativeUrl_ is a string leading to a directory where files are written.
 This parameter is **required**.

 ## entryPointMap

-`entryPointMap` parameter is an object describing the project files you want to read and their destination in the build directory.
+_entryPointMap_ is an object describing the project files you want to read and their destination in the build directory.
 This parameter is **required**.

-`entryPointMap` keys are relative to project directory and values are relative to build directory.
+_entryPointMap_ keys are relative to project directory and values are relative to build directory.

 ## format

-`format` parameter is a string indicating the module format of the files written in the build directory.
+_format_ is a string indicating the module format of the files written in the build directory.
 This parameter is **required** and must be one of `"esmodule"`, `"systemjs"`, `"commonjs"`, `"global"`.

 — see [SystemJS format](#SystemJS-format)

 ## minify

-`minify` parameter is a boolean controlling if build files will be minified to save bytes.
+_minify_ is a boolean controlling if build files will be minified to save bytes.
 This parameter is optional and enabled by default when `process.env.NODE_ENV` is `"production"`.

 When enabled: js, css, html, importmap, json, svg are minified.